Kara, Togo: What to pack, what to wear, and when to go [2023]

 Travel adapter

-A plug adapter that supports outlet types C. Check that you get the right type.
-A lot of adapters available online are just plug changers and require your electronics to adjust the voltage themselves.
-If your electronics can't do that they could get fried.
-This one should be sufficient for most countries.
+A plug adapter that supports outlet types C. Check that you get the correct type.
+The majority of adapters currently being sold are just plugs and expect your devices to convert the voltage themselves.
+If your devices can't do that they could burn up.
+This one works in most countries.

 Travel neck pillow